Key Takeaways

 Keep the same angle in social, email, and text reminders.

-Build the invitation sequence
+Checklist 2: Build the invitation sequence

 Promotion usually needs more than a single announcement.
 Agents can start with the core invite, follow with a reminder, and then use same-day messaging for urgency.
 That sequence is especially useful when the open house supports a new listing launch or a price refresh.

 The invitation copy should balance logistics with motivation.
 Buyers need both the details and the reason to care.
+If you only share time and address, the event sounds interchangeable.

 Create a primary invite for email and social.